Meet Our Board

 Ryan Heman

-Chair | Director
+Chair

-Rebecca Gordon recently retired after almost 20 years teaching Ethics at the University of San Francisco.
+Rebecca recently retired after almost 20 years teaching Ethics at the University of San Francisco.
 She remains active in her local union, the Part Time Faculty Association, and with the Universities Council of the California Federation of Teachers.
 Prior to teaching at USF, Rebecca spent many years as an activist in a variety of movements, including for women's and LGBTQ+ liberation, the Central America and South Africa solidarity movements and for racial justice in the United States.
 She is the author of American Nuremberg: The U.S. Officials Who Should Stand Trial for Post-9/11 War Crimes (2016) and previously, Mainstreaming Torture: Ethical Approaches in the Post-9/11 United States (2014), and Letters From Nicaragua (1986).

 Rebecca Gordon